The SeaQuest Spectrometer at Fermilab: Tracking Chambers

 The performance of each drift chamber was measured {\it in situ}.
 Muon tracks were reconstructed with chamber planes of stations 1, 2, and 3.
 The efficiency for each plane was determined by measuring the probability of a hit near where the muon track crossed the plane.
 The distance between hit and muon track (residual) was used to extract the position resolution.
 Measurement results for the chambers used in the running period April 2014 - June 2015 are summarized in Tab.~\ref{tab:cham:performance}.
 The single-plane efficiency is better than the requirement ($>$95\%) for all planes.
 The position measurement resolution of all the planes is better than the requirement ($<$400 $\mu$m).
 The residuals from track fits are shown in Fig.~\ref{fig:res_chambers}.

-The performance described above was measured with low occupancy.
-At high occupancy, the efficiency may be lower for several reasons.
+The performance described above was measured with low beam intensity, specifically with fewer than $10^4$ protons per RF bucket, or approximately one quarter that of the normal intensity.
+At normal intensity, the efficiency may be lower for several reasons.
 For example, the probability that a signal hit is associated with a background hit is estimated to be 30\%, 40\% and 10\%\footnote{Probability = background rate $\times$ time window.
 3.0 MHz/wire $\times$ 100 ns in the case of DC1.1} at the edges (where the hit rate is highest) of stations 1, 2 and 3, respectively.
 Signal hits are sometimes lost due to associated background hits at the data-acquisition stage or the track reconstruction stage.
 This effect may cause a few percent of inefficiency at the edges of the stations.
 The rate tolerance of the chambers and analysis techniques to overcome possible limitations are being examined.